NabinM31/Hospital_Data_SQL_Project_2/README.md

  ## 📝 Queries Included

+📌 Key SQL Queries Covered:

-🔹 Total Patients Count in each hospital
+📊 Total Patients Count in each hospital

-🔹 Top 3 Hospital Departments with the highest patient count
+🏥 Top 3 Hospital Departments with the highest patient count

-🔹 Hospital with the Highest Medical Expenses
+💸 Hospital with the Highest Medical Expenses

-🔹 Average Stay Duration per Department
+📅 Average Stay Duration per Department

-🔹 Monthly Medical Expenses Analysis
+📆 Monthly Medical Expenses Analysis

-🔹 Longest Patient Stay Calculation
+🛏️ Longest Patient Stay Calculation

-🔹 Total Patients per City
+🌍 Total Patients per City

 ## 🚀 Usage

- 1. Modify and test the queries in your preferred SQL environment.
+💡 Modify and test the queries in your preferred SQL environment.

- 2. Extend the dataset by adding more hospital records.
+📊 Extend the dataset by adding more hospital records.

- 3. Optimize queries for better performance.
+⚡ Optimize queries for better performance.

 ##  📜 License